masonanders/Study-notes-for-post-App-Academy/javascript/asynchronous.md

 It is important to note that an asynchronous doesn't mean that two things are happening at once (multi-threaded).
 It only means that the language can switch between processes if they have an event scheduled for a future time.
 Kind of like a singly staffed restaurant.

-JavaScript is a singly-threaded, asynchronous language.
+JavaScript is a singly-threaded language with asynchronous capabilities.

 Resources: https://www.pluralsight.com/guides/introduction-to-asynchronous-javascript